elucian/bee/syntax/structure.md

 **Examples:**

-* modify  --assign expression value to variables
+* modify  --change variable value
 * write   --output to console result of expressions
 * read    --accept input from console

 Multiple statements on same line are separated by ";" A statement is optional terminated by ";"